-The Durant Night Market initiative is a joint project by Telegraph for People (TFP) and the Telegraph Business Improvement District (TBID) to transform and rebrand the group of restaurants colloquially called the "Asian Ghetto" on the 2500 block of Durant Avenue.
+The Durant Night Market initiative is an on-going joint project by Telegraph for People (TFP) and the Telegraph Business Improvement District (TBID) to transform and rebrand the group of restaurants colloquially called the "Asian Ghetto" on the 2500 block of Durant Avenue.
 We aim not only to move past this derogatory name, but to turn the area into a vibrant public gathering place that builds on the history of the space.
 A thoughtful exploration of the area’s culture and strengths will create a new public identity that compliments the thriving food scene while empowering and uplifting the small businesses at its center.
 The main component of the project will be a large public parklet for outdoor dining on the street in front of the future Durant Night Market space.

 In May 2022, TFP and TBID were awarded a generous $5,000 grant by the UC Berkeley Chancellor’s Community Partnership Fund to make this project possible.
 This is a partnership between the business community, the university, and students.
 Since students are the primary users of this space, it only makes sense for them to shape its future.

 Applications have now closed.
 We accepted applications for five students to be part of this exciting placemaking initiative.
 Each student will receive a $1,000 stipend, and will be expected to work on the project throughout the Spring 2023 semester.